 We live, work and create in this great city.
 Over 60% of our annual turnover of \$7.5 million is spent in and around Auckland.
-We thank Auckland Council, through the Auckland Regional Amenities Funding Board for continued support organisation.
+We thank Auckland Council, through the Auckland Regional Amenities Funding Board for its continued support of the organisation.
 Security of funding has been a game changer for New Zealand Opera; we simply could not do what we do without this support.